cs-fullstack-2019-fall/django-models3-ic-b-insideoutzombie/README.md

 ### Exercise 2
 Exercise 2
 Create a Car model with make, model, and year attributes.
-Create 2 entries using 2 different methods (admin site and class construtor using an endpoint).
+Create 2 entries using 2 different methods (admin site and class constructor using an endpoint).

 Create an 'all/' endpoint that prints out all entry years, create a new endpoint that only prints entries with years greater than 2010.
-Create another new endpoint to change the models of all entries with year greater than 2010 to be "F150".
+Create another new endpoint to change the models of all entries with year greater than 2010 to be "F150"